ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

 ## Summary

 This document describes the design and implementation for loading pipeline configuration files.
-It details how Conduit loads a configuration file at start.
+It details how Conduit loads configuration files at start.

-In order to provide a detailed history of configuration changes, better secret handling, and increased confidence in a given configuration, we propose adding support for loading and subsequently running pipelines entirely from configuration files loaded into Conduit at its root or a configured directory.
+In order to provide a detailed history of configuration changes, better secret handling, and increased confidence in a given configuration, we propose adding support for loading and subsequently running pipelines entirely from configuration files loaded into Conduit from a configured directory.

 Our solution proposes an immutable Conduit runtime backed by an in-memory DB implementation that merges a user-provided configuration file with environment